Master your personal brand for career success

 2. Protect yourself from cyber-squatters

-Is your name available on important social media networks such as LinkedIn, Twitter, Instagram, and Facebook?
+Is your name available on important social media networks like LinkedIn, Instagram, and Facebook?
 Did you secure your personalized URL on LinkedIn?
 Is someone impersonating you online?

 Action to take